saeyslab/spotless-benchmark/README.md

 ```
 ‼ Don't forget to put any directories with [glob patterns](https://www.malikbrowne.com/blog/a-beginners-guide-glob-patterns) in quotes.

-‼ Metric calculation is only possible with an rds file following the [synthvisium object structure](#synthvisium-object-structure) (see `unit-test/test_sp_data.rds`).
+‼ Metric calculation is only possible with an rds file following the [Synthspot object structure](#synthspot-object-structure) (see `unit-test/test_sp_data.rds`).

 ### *generate_and_run*: generating and benchmarking your own synthetic datasets
-`generate_and_run` takes two single-cell objects, one to generate the synthetic data (`params.synvis.sc_input`) and one to use as input in deconvolution methods (`params.sc_input`).
-It uses our *synthvisium* tool to generate synthetic data by running `subworkflows/data_generation/generate_data.nf`.
-Synthetic datasets will be copied to `params.outdir.synvis`.
+`generate_and_run` takes two single-cell objects, one to generate the synthetic data (`params.synthspot.sc_input`) and one to use as input in deconvolution methods (`params.sc_input`).
+It uses our *synthspot* tool to generate synthetic data by running `subworkflows/data_generation/generate_data.nf`.
+Synthetic datasets will be copied to `params.outdir.synthspot`.
 You can generate the data only or run the whole pipeline immediately after.
 ```
 # Only generate data
-nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> -params-file conf/synthvisium.yaml
+nextflow run subworkflows/data_generation/generate_data.nf -profile <profile_name> -params-file conf/synthspot.yaml

 # Generate and run the whole pipeline
 nextflow run main.nf -profile <profile_name> --mode generate_and_run --sc_input standards/reference/silver_standard_1.rds \
--params-file conf/synthvisium.yaml --methods <METHODS>
+-params-file conf/synthspot.yaml --methods <METHODS>
 ```
-The arguments to synthvisium are best provided in a separate yaml/JSON file.
-Check out `conf/synthvisium.yaml` for a detailed description of arguments.
+The arguments to synthspot are best provided in a separate yaml/JSON file.
+Check out `conf/synthspot.yaml` for a detailed description of arguments.
 Minimally, you need four arguments:
 ```
-# conf/synthvisium.yaml
+# conf/synthspot.yaml
-synvis:
+synthspot:
   sc_input: standards/reference/silver_standard_1.rds             # single-cell reference input
   clust_var: celltype                                             # name of metadata column with cell type annotation
   reps: 3                                                         # number of replicates per dataset type (abundance pattern)